google/tflow2/README.md

 -netflow=addr

-  Address to use to receive netflow packets (default ":2055")
+  Address to use to receive netflow packets (default ":2055") via UDP

+-ipfix=addr

+  Address to use to receive IPFIX packets (default ":4739") via UDP

 --protonums=path